 This second course in business law serves to familiarize the student with the Uniform Commercial Code and the law as it relates to the professional accountant.
-This course provides in-depth coverage of many topics tested on the law sections of professional accounting examinations.
-Spring.
+This course provides in-depth coverage of many topics tested on the law sections of professional account examinations.
+Prerequisite: ACC 420.